Updated December 2, 2018.

 14. Grand Opening Advertising: $5,000 to $10,000

-- You must spend at least $5,000 on a grand opening program for the Tavern in compliance with the franchisor’s written specifications.
+- You must spend at least $5,000 on a grand opening program for the Restaurant in compliance with the franchisor’s written specifications.
 You may spend more than this amount, in your discretion.

-- The grand opening must be conducted within 30 days after your World of Beer Tavern opens to the public.
-The grand opening promotion includes, among other things, catered food and musical performances at your World of Beer Tavern.
+- The grand opening must be conducted within 30 days after your World of Beer Restaurant opens to the public.
+The grand opening promotion includes, among other things, catered food and musical performances at your World of Beer Restaurant.
 The franchisor must approve all advertising items, methods, and media.

 - This estimate does not include the cost of the pre-opening marketing package.